|The Frankfurt-Tipp rating:|

 On different time levels Andreas Dresen tells in his biopic Gundermann from the life of a poet, a lateral thinker and rebel, who has spoken from the heart of many people with his music, but who has also shown through his work for the Stasi that life is not always black and white.
 There are many shades of grey - even in a person like Gerhard Gundermann, who you wouldn't have expected to have told the Stasi secrets about his colleagues.
 It's this multi-layered character, neither idealized nor demonized, that makes the film so successful.

-The constant jumping back and forth between the different time levels is somewhat confusing at the beginning, since it is only indicated relatively subtly and not by faded in years.
-But as soon as it's clear that the story isn't told in a linear way, you can get fully involved in the multifaceted events.
-This is carried by a very authentic picture language and an outstanding Alexander Scheer, who disappears completely behind the figure of Gundermann.
-Not only externally, but also in singing Scheer comes very close to the real model.
+The constant jumping back and forth between the different time levels is a bit confusing at the beginning, as it is only hinted at in a relatively subtle way rather than, say, by fading in the years.
+But as soon as it's clear that the story isn't told in a linear way, you can get completely involved in the multi-faceted events.
+This is carried by a very authentic visual language and an excellent Alexander Scheer, who disappears completely behind the figure of Gundermann.
+Not only outwardly, but also in the singing Scheer comes very close to the real role model.

-Dresen manages the trick of convincingly mixing humor and drama and thus tracing a piece of rousing contemporary history that is probably still unknown to many, even if the name Gundermann means something to them.
-With more than two hours the whole thing is a bit too long, but overall the movie has become a thrilling drama, that shows with a true story that people don't let themselves be put into a drawer as easily as you might think.
-A really good piece of German cinemas and thus also quite clearly: Worth seeing!
+Dresen manages the feat of convincingly mixing humour and drama, tracing a piece of rousing contemporary history that should still be so unknown to many, even if the name Gundermann should mean something to them.
+With more than two hours the whole thing is a bit too long, but all in all the film has become a stirring drama, which shows on the basis of a true story that people can't be pigeonholed as easily as one might think.
+A really good piece of German cinema and thus also quite clearly: worth seeing!